 Many punters fail to appreciate the importance of value betting in the long run.
-Actually, most prefer to chase the winners without thinking much about the real probability of an outcome.
+Actually, most of them prefer to chase the winners, without thinking much about the real probability of an outcome.

 Betting on Liverpool to beat Hull at 1/5 might sound good and will probably be a winner, but everyone should really seek for an answer:

 "Would Liverpool really defeat them in six out of seven consecutive matches?"

 If no, the answer is that there is no value at all.

 Since the odds represent probabilities, finding value bets would be a good way to 'beat' the bookie.
 Have in mind that only some of the bettors will win in the long run.
 With lots of patience and following the given advice below, you will get better results:

 - Favourite teams & low odds will not grant you anything.

 - Notice the odds movement.

 - Watch a lot of events and have a personal feel for the outcome.